CENSUS/shadow/README.md

 ## Design

 **unmask_jemalloc** was initially re-designed with a modular design to support all three main debuggers and platforms (WinDBG, GDB and LLDB).
-The tools was renamed to **shadow** when Firefox/Windows/WinDBG-only features were added.
+The tool was renamed to **shadow** when Firefox/Windows/WinDBG-only features were added.

 The following is an overview of the new design (read the arrows as